Facebook icon

 Adult Man Portrait with a Down Syndrome and a Caregiver

-This introductory course ensures participants have a solid understanding of diabetes before progressing to insulin administration.
+This introductory course ensures participants have a solid understanding of diabetes before progressing to insulin-related content.

 Available after completing the foundational course, this section covers: